thinkful-ei21/Mike-Giovanni-Spaced-Repetition-Client/README.md

 - Set aside more time for testing next time

 ### FUTURE FEATURES:
-- add daily sessions with end of session summary statistics
+- Add daily sessions with end of session summary statistics
+- Since we have multiple images for each location, If user gets answer wrong multiple times, it will stick to just a couple of images, if user is on winning streak, the count of images that are cycled through increase
-- pull images from google dynamically
+- Pull images from google dynamically